Using driftplots#

 Aligning Amplitudes Across Sessions#

-As such it is useful to apply the same amplitude filtering and colormap scaling to all plots when comparing multiple sessions. get_amplitudes() can be used to pool amplitudes across sessions, allowing cutoffs to be calculated across all sessions and applied to all plots.
+It aids comparison to apply the same amplitude filtering and colormap scaling to all plots when comparing multiple sessions. get_amplitudes() can be used to pool amplitudes across sessions, allowing cutoffs to be calculated across all sessions and applied to all plots.

 import numpy as np